 We believe that outreach does not only include the needy in far away countries but also right here in our community.
 The Presbyterian Church at Woodbury volunteers largely through the Greater Woodbury Cooperative Ministries.
 Handy Helpers, which started as our local church ministry, has since been included as part of G.W.C.M.
-Below find descriptions of both, as well as a list of the 12-step programs held at the church.
+Below find descriptions of both, as well as the 12-step program held at the church.
 If you are interested in volunteering for these groups, contact Karen DeLar by clicking here.

 The Greater Woodbury Cooperative Ministries, Inc.